bill-mca/cybernetic-stream-table/task-list.md

  - (2) A hose attachment to bring water from the reservoir at the bottom to the top of the stream
  - (8) Code a microcontroller to receive a bluetooth signal and control the speed of a motor
  - (2.5) Test the speed of the motor necessary to deliver a range of flows with minimal lag
+ - (2) Wire up the motor controller
  - (3) Finalise a way of elevating the RPi for good photos
  - (6) Code Bluetooth transmission from the RPi to the microcontroller
- - (14) Code image recognition in the RPi
+ - (2) Refine image recognition in the RPi
+ - (2) Code live image recognition
+ - (4) Write a script to determine the speed of the motor based on image recognition

-Total of 42.5 hours estimated
+Total of 38.5 hours estimated

 # Task List